Marc's Recipes

 Pair it with a poached egg or onsen tamago for a decadent breakfast, or serve it alongside a juicy steak or a light summer salad for lunch or dinner.

-Welcome!
 I’m Marc Matsumoto, creator of No Recipes and author of the award winning cookbook Ultimate Bento.
-You’ve stumbled upon my secret stash with over 300 original recipes with a new one coming every week!
+You’ve stumbled upon my secret stash with 349 original recipes with a new one coming every week!
 Unlike my other site, these recipes are member-supported, so you won’t find any banner ads here.
-Please consider becoming a member to access to this recipe, or you can check out some free recipes here.
+If you enjoy this recipe below, please consider becoming a member to access the rest of my private cookbook and get updates with my latest recipes.

 • ✓ No ads

-• ✓ Access the full stash of over 100 recipes
+• ✓ Access the full stash of 349 recipes

 • ✓ 1 new recipe per week